haxtheweb/edtechjoker/draft-outline.md

 - Look at the syntax of a js/template file from each.
 What is vanilla and what seems to be library specific?
 - Review package.json - What is common amongst them, what's different?
 What commands can we run?
 Try to run all the different commands in the repo for each project.
 - Rank order these for readability / ease of your understanding and give justification as to why one is easier than the other

-> EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
-# EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
-> EVERYTHING BELOW HERE IS SUBJECT TO CHANGE

 ## Week 5: More JS Ecosystem shhhhhtuff